By Meenakshi Reddy Madhavan for Youth Ki Awaaz:

 That being said, sometimes we get angry even though we have no justification for it.
 Feelings!
 They can’t be helped!
 So I’m going to break down for you why the word “friend zone” is problematic and maybe once you listen to the reasoning, you’ll be better able to accept that your love story with Karishma may not be meant to be.

 We’ve all been there, I think.
-You have friends of the opposite sex, you enjoy hanging out with them, you tell them all your secrets.
+You have friends, you enjoy hanging out with them, you tell them all your secrets.
 If you’re both heterosexual, sometimes there’s a little frisson of sexual tension which keeps things interesting.
 Sometimes there isn’t.
 But there’s a certain joy that comes with having a good friend of a different gender than yours—theirs is an opposing point of view, they’re just different to you, and that makes your friendship with them rich and deep, in a varied way from your friendships with your same gender pals.
 However sometimes if you’re both single or in an “it’s complicated” sometimes your friend will want to jump over the boundaries of platonic friendship and become something more.
 If this works out, fantastic.
 There’s no couple stronger than the couple who were friends first, partners later.
 But more often than not, you’re in another place and then you’re confronted with all these feelings: guilt, for not being a better friend and like-liking this person who is so important to you; anger, because why are they changing the dynamics of your pre-existing arrangement?; and sorrow, because you know things aren’t going to be the same anymore.
 I’ve even been the one stammering out my love feelings to a guy friend on more than one occasion, on more than one occasion I’ve been rejected, and a friendship has turned awkward.

 But when the guys I knew sometimes declared their feelings for me, I got the sense that they were almost angry with me for… I’m not sure what.
 Wasting their time?
 I didn’t see our friendship as an elaborate courting ritual, I thought it was just that: a friendship.
 But by tossing around words like “friend zone,” they made me think my companionship wasn’t a thing of value here.
 It had all been leading up to some romantic and/or sexual relationship and if it didn’t, our friendship was totally useless, like a leaky balloon.